gherkin-lint/gherkin-lint/README.md

 ### no-restricted-patterns

-`no-restricted-patterns` is a list of exact steps, or partial patterns that will disallow the use of any matching steps or feature/scenario descriptions:
+`no-restricted-patterns` is a list of exact or partial patterns whose matches are dissallowed in feature name and description, and in background, scenario and scenario outline name, description and steps.
+All patterns are treated as case insensitive.
+The rule can be configured like this:
 ```
 {
   "no-restricted-patterns": ["on", {[